vincent-vw/CSCB07-Project/README.md

   ```
   After setting up the tracking branch, ```git push``` can be invoked without any parameters to automatically push the new-feature branch to the remote repo

-4. Once work is finished, rebase your branch based on main (make sure your local main is sync'd with the remote main), then create a pull request for your branch.
+4. Once work is finished, rebase your branch based on main ('''git rebase main''' while in your branch; make sure your local main is sync'd with the remote main), then create a pull request for your branch.
 Now teammates comment and approve the pushed commits.
 Your updates appear in the pull request

 ## Tools Used
 - Git